-Made in USA.
+Made in the USA.
 Delivery to contiguous US states.

 Start at $1900

-Medley sofas are made with either polyurethane or natural latex, 0-VOC glues, no flame retardants, fabric options that are all-natural, organic, or both, solid alder frames, and organic cotton internal frame lining.
+Medley sofas are made with either polyurethane or organic natural latex, 0-VOC glues, no flame retardants, fabric options that are all-natural, organic, or both, solid alder frames with natural or 0-VOC finishes, and organic cotton internal frame lining.

 You can use code MyChemFreeHouse5 for 5% off.

-Made in USA.
+Made in the USA.
 Delivery to the US, Canada and beyond.

 Start at $1500

-The more affordable green line is called Essentials Collection which contains hardwood (no plywood) typically alder or maple, polyurethane with soy, cushion with goose feathers & down.
-Fabrics are also washed to remove any residual dust or chemicals
+The more base line is called Essentials Collection which contains hardwood (no plywood), typically alder or maple, polyurethane foam, cushions with goose feathers & down.
+Fabrics are washed to remove any residual dust or chemicals.

 Start at $2300

 Made in the USA.
 Sold at locations throughout the US and Canada.
-You can also order online from some of the sellers like Urbangreenfurniture which carries Cisco’s sofas made with the “Inside Green” option.
+You can also order online from Urbangreenfurniture which carries the “Inside Green” option.
 Those start $3400